arsham/expipe/README.md

 ## Installation

 I will provide a docker image soon, but for now it needs to be installed.
-You need golang 1.7 (I haven't tested it with older versions, but they should be fine) and [glide][glide] installed.
+You need golang 1.7 and [glide][glide] installed.
 Simply do:

 ```bash
 go get github.com/arsham/expvastic